davidcreativeuk/nidirect-prototypeForm/userGuide.md

     ![use the copy code button to copy the HTML code of the component to your computer’s clipboard](./assets/github_images/protoForm-guide-copyCode.png)

-4. Open the copy of the HTML template `formPage.html` and paste the HTML of the component below the `<h1>` heading.
+4. Open the copy of the 'form page' HTML template `formPage copy.html` and paste the HTML of the component below the `<h1>` heading.

 5. If the component is used to enter data, add a [GOV.UK design system - error message]( https://design-system.service.GOV.UK/components/error-message/) after the label and hint text of the component.